Wildlife of Punjab, India: Fauna

 A few of the rivers in Punjab have crocodiles, including reintroduced gharials in the Beas River after half a century of their extirpation from the state.
 Indus river dolphins can be found in the Harike Wetland.
 The extraction of silk from silkworms is another industry that flourishes in the state.
 Production of bee honey is done in some parts of Punjab.
 The southern plains are desert land; hence, camels can be seen.
 Buffaloes graze around the banks of rivers.
 The northeastern part is home to animals like horses.
 Wildlife sanctuaries have many more species of wild animals like the otter, wild boar, wildcat, fruit bat, hog deer, flying fox, squirrel, and mongoose.
 Naturally formed forests can be seen in the Shivalik ranges in the districts of Ropar, Gurdaspur and Hoshiarpur.
 Patiala is home to the Bir forest while the wetlands area in Punjab is home to the Mand forest.
-The local subspecies of blackbuck, A. c. rajputanae, is facing the risk of extirpation from the state.
+The local subspecies of blackbuck, A. c. rajputanae, is facing the risk of extirpation from the state.Wildlife crime, including illegal hunting and wildlife trade, has also been identified as an emerging conservation concern in parts of Punjab.

 Botanical gardens exist throughout Punjab.
 There is a zoological park and a tiger safari park, as well as three parks dedicated to deer.

 The state bird is the northern goshawk (baz) (Accipiter gentilis), the state animal is the blackbuck (Antilope cervicapra), the state aquatic animal is Indus river dolphin (Platanista minor), and the state tree is the shisham (Dalbergia sissoo).